-There types of depression are several medications (antidepressants) used to treat depression and conditions that have depression as a component of the disease, such as bipolar disorder.
-These drugs improve symptoms of depression by increasing the availability of chemicals certain brain called neurotransmitters.
+There are several types of depression medications (antidepressants) used to treat depression and conditions that have depression as a component of the disease, such as bipolar disorder.
+These drugs improve symptoms of depression by increasing the availability of certain brain chemicals called neurotransmitters.
 It is believed that these brain chemicals can help improve emotions.